Can I Teach My Child To Be A Mindful Eater? Let’s break this down a little. What exactly is a mindful eater?

 2. Then, on the back of that, we can guide them in using their senses to explore the world of food in a positive, engaging, and thoughtful manner.

-- Taste – What flavor does it have, is it salty or sweet, is it both?
-Does the flavor change?
+• Taste – What flavour does it have?
+Is it salty or sweet, or both?
+Does the flavour change?

-- Sight – Discuss the colors and shapes.
-Do the colors change?
-Use the example of a Bell Pepper, and how the colors change during the growth period.
+• Sight – Discuss the colours and shapes.
+Do the colours change?
+Use an abell pepper as an example to show how the colours change during the growth period.

-- Touch – When you hold it in your hand, what does it feel like – bumpy, rough, prickly, or smooth?
-Then, when you eat it, is it crunchy or soft or chewy, etc?
+• Touch – When you hold it in your hand, what does it feel like – bumpy, rough, prickly, or smooth?
+Then, when you eat it, is it crunchy, soft, or chewy?

-By using our senses we can explore the world of food in a creative way, growing our child’s knowledge but also their vocabulary.
+By using our senses, we can creatively explore the world of food and expand our children’s knowledge and vocabulary.

 3. By encouraging them to be part of the process, drawing up menus, shopping for ingredients, cooking, and baking together.

-4. By setting the table and eating together, being the example of good eating habits, and creating family traditions around mealtimes.
+4. By setting the table and eating together, being an example of good eating habits, and creating family traditions around mealtimes.

 5. Before beginning the meal, we should remind our children to be thankful for the meal they have.
 Teach them about where the food actually comes from, and how it’s produced (it’s bizarre that so many children – and perhaps even adults – consume food without ever thinking beyond the grocery store).

-6. Speak to them about what hunger means, explaining that sometimes we might be peckish, and that doesn’t require an entire plate of food, maybe just fruit, yogurt, or a healthy snack.
+6. Speak to them about what hunger means, explaining that sometimes we might be peckish, and that doesn’t require an entire plate of food, maybe just fruit, yoghurt, or a healthy snack.

-7. To eat without distractions, put the cell phones down, turn the TV off.
+7. To eat without distractions, put the cell phones down, and turn the TV off.

-8. To savor the moment, take time between mouthfuls, put the forks down whilst chewing.
-Having a conversation between bites.
+8. To savour the moment, take time between mouthfuls, put the forks down whilst chewing and have a conversation between bites.

 9. Let them dish up for themselves, explaining why portion sizes are so important and why we need to understand the food pyramid.